Kyle Ryde: Early career

+British Superbike Championship

-He made his debut ride in British Superbikes for the last three races of the season in October 2017 at Brands Hatch on Billy McConnell's machine, who was injured at the Thruxton round in August and was unable to compete in any further races.
+Ryde made his debut ride in British Superbikes for the last three races of the season in October 2017 at Brands Hatch on Billy McConnell's machine, who was injured at the Thruxton round in August and was unable to compete in any further races.
 Ryde finished in 15th, 17th and 18th.

 After signing to ride for his old team boss Craig Fitzpatrick at CF Motorsports in the British Superbike Championship aboard a Yamaha YZF-R1 during 2018, Ryde announced in late June via social media that he was withdrawing from National circuit racing, with no immediate plans.

-He soon returned on 21/22 July at Brands Hatch, riding a Kalex in the British GP2 category within the British Supersport National Championship, placing 5th in the first leg and then winning in both his category and the Supersport race overall in the main event.
+Ryde soon returned on 21/22 July at Brands Hatch, riding a Kalex in the British GP2 category within the British Supersport National Championship, placing 5th in the first leg and then winning in both his category and the Supersport race overall in the main event.

-For 2020 rode in the British Superbike Championship (BSB) for Stuart and Steve Hicken's Hawk Racing team under the Buildbase Suzuki brand, after a try-out at the final two rounds of the 2019 season.
-Ryde made strong start to the 2020 season and achieved his first two BSB race wins at the Silverstone round.
+For 2020, Ryde rode in the British Superbike Championship (BSB) for Stuart and Steve Hicken's Hawk Racing team under the Buildbase Suzuki brand, after a try-out at the final two rounds of the 2019 season.
+Ryde made a strong start to the 2020 season and achieved his first two BSB race wins at the Silverstone round.

-In 2021 he switched to Rich Energy OMG Racing BMW to ride the new BMW M1000RR alongside Bradley Ray, finishing the season 15th overall with 118 points.
-After the final round at Brands Hatch it was announced Rich Energy OMG Racing would switch to Yamaha R1 bikes for the 2022 season with Ryde and Ray continuing as the team's riders.
+In 2021, Ryde switched to Rich Energy OMG Racing BMW to ride the new BMW M1000RR alongside Bradley Ray, finishing the season 15th overall with 118 points.
+After the final round at Brands Hatch it was announced that Rich Energy OMG Racing would switch to Yamaha R1 bikes for the 2022 season, with Ryde and Ray continuing as the team's riders.

+For 2022, Ryde rode in BSB with OMG Racing, switching to Yamaha machinery as used in 2021 by the McAMS team.
+For 2023 and 2024, Ryde continued with the same team and machinery – the first time in Superbikes that he had continued for subsequent seasons on the same machine.

+2024 was a season to remember for Ryde as he celebrated a debut title in Bennetts BSB, taking the fight down to the last corner of the final lap against defending champion Tommy Bridewell to win the title for the OMG GRILLA Yamaha Racing Team for the second time.

+In 2025, Ryde successfully defended his championship title after a close fought season-long battle with Bradley Ray, finishing 20 points ahead after Round 11 at Brands Hatch.